 Upon application of input voltage, the time delay begins.
-The output is de-energized before and during the time delay.
-At the end of the time delay, the output energizes and remains energized until input voltage is removed.
-Reset: Removing input voltage resets the time delay and output.
+The output is energized during the time delay.
+At the end of the time delay, the output de-energizes and remains de-energized until input voltage is removed.

+Reset: Removing input voltage resets the time delay and the output.
 For more information see:

-Appendix A, pages 156-164 for function descriptions and diagrams.

-Appendix B, page 165, Figure 1 for dimensional drawing.
+Appendix A, pages 156-164 for function descriptions and diagrams Appendix B, page 165, Figure 1 for dimensional drawing.
+External Resistance vs. Time Delay: